 Explore the key financial challenges shaping the sector—from fee pressures and future commissioning to impact reporting and finance team sustainability.
 Gain expert insight, share intelligence with peers, and leave with practical strategies to strengthen decision-making.

 This VODG Finance Directors' event brings together sector leaders to explore the financial, commissioning and reporting challenges shaping the operating environment for voluntary organisations supporting disabled people.
-Through a structured programme of expert input, peer discussion and practical exercises, the session aims to generate shared intelligence, strengthen strategic responses and support improved decision-making across member organisations.
+Through a structured programme of expert input, peer discussion and practical exercises, the event will provide an opportunity to share intelligence, strengthen strategic responses and support informed decision-making across member organisations.

-The morning begins with a focus on fee uplifts, providing a real-time picture of current positions, emerging pressures and the financial uncertainty facing providers.
-Participants will share intelligence, assess the implications for budgets, workforce and service delivery, and explore practical mitigation strategies and scenario planning approaches.
-Insights gathered will inform ongoing collective understanding and future engagement.
+The day begins with a focus on fee uplifts, providing a real-time picture of current funding positions, emerging pressures and the financial uncertainty facing providers.
+Participants will share intelligence, assess implications for budgets, workforce planning and service delivery, and explore practical mitigation strategies.
+Insights gathered will contribute to the sector's collective understanding and help inform future engagement.

-The second session looks ahead to the future of commissioning and procurement over the next 5–10 years, examining the evolving strategic direction of local government, changes in contracting models, and increasing expectations around outcomes, collaboration and financial resilience.
-Through facilitated discussion, members will reflect on their experiences, identify constructive and challenging practices, and consider the implications for organisational strategy, partnerships and market positioning.
+The second session explores the future of commissioning and procurement over the next five years.
+The discussion will examine the evolving priorities of local government, changing contracting models, and increasing expectations around outcomes, collaboration, and financial resilience.
+Members will reflect on their experiences, identify both effective and challenging practices, and consider the implications for organisational strategy, partnerships and market positioning.

-After the break, the programme turns to impact reporting and the revised SORP framework, with expert perspectives on regulatory expectations and what constitutes credible, meaningful reporting of impact and value.
-Participants will test practical examples, reflect on current challenges, and identify actions to strengthen their Trustees’ Annual Reports and overall reporting approach.
+Following lunch, attention turns to impact reporting and the revised SORP framework.
+Expert perspectives will explore regulatory expectations and what constitutes meaningful and credible reporting of impact and value.
+Participants will review practical examples, discuss current challenges and identify opportunities to strengthen Trustees' Annual Reports and wider reporting approaches.

-The afternoon session focuses on finance team structures and central services costs, drawing on benchmarking insights to explore workforce design, skills development and cost pressures.
-Peer discussion will examine sustainability, approaches to developing finance capacity, and how organisations can manage competing demands such as fair pay and limited fee uplifts.
+The afternoon concludes with a session on finance team structures and central services costs, drawing on benchmarking insights to explore workforce design, skills development and cost pressures.
+Peer discussion will consider organisational sustainability, approaches to building finance capacity and capability, and how organisations can balance competing priorities such as fair pay and constrained funding settlements.

-Throughout the event, there is a strong emphasis on collaboration, shared learning and actionable outputs.
-The session will conclude by capturing key messages, identifying priority areas for ongoing focus, and shaping future topics for the VODG network.
+Throughout the day, there will be a strong emphasis on collaboration, shared learning and practical takeaways.
+The event will close with a summary of key messages, identification of priority issues for ongoing focus, and discussion of future topics for the VODG Finance Directors' network.

 Principal Consultant, Cordis Bright